shxdow/shxdow.github.io/index.md

 compilers, logic, algebra, program analysis, emulation, reverse engineering, typography.
-I keep myself busy by do a lot of other stuff in the little free time I have.
+I keep myself busy by doing a lot of other stuff in the little free time I have.

 I occasionally write about things that